skule/bylaws/manuals/hi-skule-manual.md

 1. In late September of their term, the Directorship runs Mentorship Coffeehouse.
 1. In mid-November of their term, the Directorship runs UTHSDC.
 1. During Godiva Week, the Directorship runs the "Are You Smarter Than a Fifth Grader?" event.
+1. In mid-February of their term, the Directorship runs Designapalooza.

 ## Mentorship Coffeehouse Responsibilities
 1. By SOME POINT, do X